Hero's Journey Program

 The Hero's Journey Program is administered by Mrs. Joanna Walsh, the School Counselor.

-At Fell Charter, all students in grades 3-8 have the opportunity to participate on the Student Leadership Committee.
+At Fell Charter School, all students in grades 3-8 have the opportunity to participate on the Student Leadership Committee.

 Officers and classroom representatives are elected each fall.
 Interested students campaign for these positions and deliver speeches to the student body.
 The study body registers to vote and selects from the candidates on “Election Day.”
 Win or lose, all candidates continue to be a part of the committee by attending monthly meetings and organizing school wide events and community service projects.